Business growth – is that what I should be striving for?

 This made me realise a few things about my business:

-- Good employees are difficult to find, and I have two amazing women working with me.
+- Good employees are difficult to find, and I have some amazing women working with me.

 - Great clients are hard to find and I have many clients who I love working with and have been for a number of years.